+Name: OSCOMBINE_EVENT_SERVICES

+Purpose: To minimize code size with multiple event

+types enabled.

-Name: OSCOMBINE_EVENT_SERVICES Purpose: To minimize code size with multiple event types enabled.
-Allowed Values: FALSE: All event services are implemented as separate, independent functions.
+Allowed Values: FALSE: All event services are implemented

+as separate, independent functions.
 TRUE: Event services use common code where possible.

-Default Value: FALSE Action: Changes the structure of the Salvo source code to produce minimum aggregate or individual size of event services.
-Related: Enables: Memory Required: When TRUE, reduces ROM requirements when event services for two or more event types are used.
-Notes common source co TRUE, event services Sem() and OSCreat This means that the eating, signaling and waiting events contain ode.
-When OSCOMBINE_EVENT_SERVICES is s use that common code, e.g. OSCreateBin- eMsgQ() use the same underlying function. incremental increase in size of the object code when another event type is enabled via is implemented as a site is therefore duplicat VENT_SERVICES is FALSE, each event service separate, independent function, and some code ted.
-This is used when generating the Salvo r maximum versatility. oplication using two or more event types, the l of the event services will be smaller when SERVICES iS TRUE.
-The C language va_a OSCOMBINE_EVENT_S arg() and related functions are required when SERVICES is TRUE.
-8051C and the small from calling any al EVENT_SERVICES to TRUE with HI-TECH l or medium memory models will prevent you llowed event services (e.g. OSSignalMsg()) striction is lifted in the large model.
+Action: Changes the structure of the Salvo source

+code to produce minimum aggregate or

+individual size of event services.

+Memory Required: When TRUE, reduces ROM requirements

+when event services for two or more

+event types are used.

+The services for creating, signaling and waiting events contain common source code.
+When OSCOMBINE_EVENT_SERVICES is TRUE, event services use that common code, e.g. OSCreateBin-Sem() and OSCreateMsgQ() use the same underlying function.
+This means that the incremental increase in size of the object code is relatively small when another event type is enabled via OSENABLE_XYZ.

+When OSCOMBINE_EVENT_SERVICES is FALSE, each event service is implemented as a separate, independent function, and some code is therefore duplicated.
+This is used when generating the Salvo freeware libraries for maximum versatility.

+When creating an application using two or more event types, the aggregate size of all of the event services will be smaller when OSCOMBINE_EVENT_SERVICES iS TRUE.

+The C language va_arg() and related functions are required when OSCOMBINE_EVENT_SERVICES iS TRUE.

+Setting OSCOMBINE_EVENT_SERVICES to TRUE with HI-TECH 8051C and the small or medium memory models will prevent you from calling any allowed event services (e.g. OSSignalMsg()) from an ISR.
+This restriction is lifted in the large model.